As with any type of surgery, a gastrectomy carries a risk of complications. Problems can also occur because of changes in the way you digest food.

 After a partial gastrectomy, a small number of people may experience morning vomiting.

-Taking indigestion medication, such as aluminium hydroxide, may help reduce the symptoms of morning vomiting.
+Taking indigestion medication, such as aluminium hydroxide, may help to reduce the symptoms of morning vomiting.
 See your GP if your symptoms are particularly troublesome.